The Dashboard gives you a snapshot of what’s going on in your business.

 Labor Cost bar chart

-If employees have clocked in from only one location, a bar chart shows daily labor cost for the last seven days.
+If employees have clocked in from only one schedule, a bar chart shows daily labor cost for the last seven days.

 Labor Cost pie charts

-Pie charts break down labor cost by position and location/job site if both of the following conditions are met:
+Pie charts break down labor cost by position and schedule/job site if both of the following conditions are met:

-- Employees have clocked in at two or more locations
+- Employees have clocked in at two or more schedules

 - Employees have clocked in to work two or more positions